walter74ucla/GA-Homework-4-functions-scope-hw/README.md

 # Hungry for more?

-1. Complete the afternoon lab.
+0. Complete the afternoon lab.

+1. Write another solution to the `sumDigits` problem above called `sumDigitsMathy` that _does not_ convert the number to a string (or otherwise use any data types except `Number`).

 2. Write a function `insertDash` that accepts a number as a parameter and returns a string with a dash inserted between any consecutive **odd numbers**.
 There should not be a dash at the end, it goes only between numbers.
 ```javascript